Uranoscodon: Distribution and habitat

-Uranoscodon superciliosus is afound in the Amazonian regions of Brazil, French Guiana, Guyana, Suriname, eastern Venezuela, eastern Colombia, Bolivia and northeastern Peru.
+Uranoscodon superciliosus is found in the Amazonian regions of Brazil, French Guiana, Guyana, Suriname, eastern Venezuela, eastern Colombia, Bolivia and northeastern Peru.
 However, in Peru it is known only a single locality near to the Colombian/Brazilian border and it has not been recorded in Ecuador.
 This species occurs in igapó and várzea flood forests and in riparian areas of terre firme forests, i.e. forests not subjected to seasonal flooding.

 Biology

 Uranoscodon superciliosus spends most of its time on tree trunks and is largely insectivorous.
-It is an ambush predator which feeds mainly on orthopterans, cockroaches, earthworms and caterpillars, as well as small frogs.
+It is an ambush predator which feeds mainly on orthopterans, cockroaches, earthworms and caterpillars, as well small vertebrates like frogs.
 They seem to eat the largest amount of larvae around the period of peak egg laying in July to November.
 When threatened these lizards are known to dive into water.
 They lay up to 16 eggs and are known to nest in burrows or in tree hollows.